 Mouth ulcers are common and should clear up on their own within a week or 2.
-They're rarely a sign of anything serious, but may be uncomfortable to live with.
+But see a GP or dentist if you have a mouth ulcer that lasts longer than 3 weeks.

 How you can treat mouth ulcers yourself